glittershark/midje-notifier/README.md

 ```

 Midje-notifier currently requires that you have the `notify-send` binary
 installed on your system, which comes standard with libnotify.
-It currently only
+It also only
-works on Linux because that's what I'm running, but OS X support is coming soon
+works on Linux, because that's what I'm running.
+OS X support is coming soon,
-(as soon as I can get my hands on a Mac to test with).
+though! (as soon as I can get my hands on a Mac to test with).

 ## License